AndrewCushing/KafkaScaler/README.md

 # KafkaScaler

 Getting started with Kafka, along with producers and consumers.
-Eventually I hope to be able to scale have a system that can scale a Kafka cluster as it is being used.
+Eventually I hope to have a system that can scale a Kafka cluster as it is being used.